Confidence Intervals for Linear Models with Arbitrary Noise Contamination: Main Results

 Theorem \ref{thm:main} also implies that the point estimator $\wh{\beta}=\frac{\wh{\beta}_L+\wh{\beta}_R}{2}$ achieves the error bound $O_{\mathbb{P}}\left(\frac{1}{\sqrt{n(1-\epsilon)^2}}\right)$, which is known to be optimal given the lower bound of estimation in \cite{d2021consistent2}.
 This immediately implies that the length of $[\wh{\beta}_L,\wh{\beta}_R]$ is also rate optimal, since a smaller interval length would imply an even better point estimator.
 Moreover, Algorithm \ref{alg:CI} does not require the knowledge of $\epsilon$, and thus it is adaptive to the unknown contamination proportion.
 Since the lower bound of \cite{d2021consistent2} holds even if the value of $\epsilon$ is given, Theorem \ref{thm:main} implies that there is no adaptation cost in terms of the rate.
 Compared with the necessity of adaptation cost under the Gaussian location model \citep{luo2024adaptive}, the result of Theorem \ref{thm:main} is unexpected.

-\prettyref{as:bounded moments} on the covariate assumes symmetry and sub-Gaussianity.
+\prettyref{as:bounded moments} on the covariate assumes symmetry.
 The symmetry condition can be avoided by incorporating a preprocessing step of computing the pairwise difference $y_i-y_j=(X_i-X_j)^T\beta+(z_i-z_j)$.
 The new covariate $X_i-X_j$ certainly satisfies symmetry regardless of the distribution of $X_i$.
-The sub-Gaussianity condition is imposed for the convenience of certain technical arguments in the proof, and we do not think it is necessary for the result to hold.
-It can possibly be relaxed with some lengthier and more tedious arguments.

 We finally give a brief discussion on the condition $\frac{p^2}{n(1-\epsilon)^4}\leq c$ for some sufficiently small constant $c>0$.
-When $\epsilon$ is bounded away from $1$, the condition allows $p$ to be a growing function of $n$ as long as $n\gg p^2$.
-The requirement that the sample size needs to exceed squared degrees of freedom has been previously noted in the high-dimensional literature when signal is very sparse \citep{zhang2014confidence,javanmard2014confidence,van2014asymptotically}, and can be shown to be necessary for interval estimation with parametric rate \citep{ren2015asymptotic,cai2017confidence,verzelen2018adaptive}.
-When the signal is dense, however, $n\gg p^2$ is actually not needed for confidence interval construction when the data has no contamination \citep{wen2025residual}.
-Whether or not $\frac{p^2}{n(1-\epsilon)^4}\leq c$ can be further relaxed under Huber's contamination model (\ref{eq:noise-sig}) is an interesting theoretical question to be explored in the future.
+When $\epsilon$ is bounded away from $1$, this condition allows $p$ to grow with $n$ as long as $n \gg p^2$.
+The requirement that the sample size needs to exceed the squared degrees of freedom has been previously noted in the high-dimensional literature when the signal is very sparse \citep{zhang2014confidence,javanmard2014confidence,van2014asymptotically}, and can be shown to be necessary for interval estimation with parametric rate \citep{ren2015asymptotic,cai2017confidence,verzelen2018adaptive}.
+When the signal is dense, however, the condition $n \gg p^2$ is not necessary for confidence interval construction in the absence of contamination \citep{portnoy1985asymptotic,wen2025residual}.
+In contrast, under Huber's contamination model \eqref{eq:noise-sig}, the optimal sample complexity for confidence interval construction remains unknown.
+In particular, it is unclear whether the quadratic dependence on $p$ is information-theoretically necessary, even without computational constraints, or whether it can be improved by alternative procedures.
+Establishing the exact dependence on $p$ and $\epsilon$, as well as understanding possible gaps between information-theoretic and computational limits, are important open problems for future work.

 In the next two sections, we will introduce the idea behind each step of Algorithm \ref{alg:CI}.
 We will first consider a simpler problem of $p=1$ without any nuisance parameter in Section \ref{sec:CI}, and explain why the formula (\ref{eq:CI-intro}) has coverage property under (\ref{eq:noise-sig}) with arbitrary contamination.
 Section \ref{sec:decorr} will motivate the formulas of $\wt{x}_i$ and $\wt{y}_i$ and explain why Algorithm \ref{alg:CI} works in the original model (\ref{eq:multiv-lin}).